-A Scenic Automator is someone who creates and controls a complex sequence of scene changes that happen on stage in front of the audience.
-A good example of this would be a production of The Lion King.
-The stage is raised to represent Pride Rock at the beginning of the production and then this part of the stage is lowered to then make the stage a flat surface.
-This is all done electronically and in time with the music.
+The Automation Department is responsible for a production’s moving scenery, creating and controlling a complex sequence of scene changes that happen on stage.
+For example, in The Lion King, the stage is raised to represent Pride Rock at the beginning of the production and then this part of the stage is lowered to make the stage a flat surface.

 Search our training, experience and funding opportunities here.

-What are the main responsibilities of a Scenic Automator?
+What are the main responsibilities of the Automation Department?

 - Powering up a range of equipment on the automation system